code-423n4/2023-08-gmx-fv/README.md

 ## Incentives

 The total reward will be split into three categories: participation, bugs, and mutations.
 Participation rewards are distributed evenly amongst those catching all public mutations.
 Private mutations will be used to evaluate coverage.
-Findings are rewarded using the [Code4rena incentive model](https://docs.code4rena.com/awarding/incentive-model-and-awards).
-Finding submissions require details such as impact, exploit scenario, and mitigation.
-In the case that no high or medium findings, the coverage pool will be increased to 90%.
+Bugs are rewarded using the [Code4rena incentive model](https://docs.code4rena.com/awarding/incentive-model-and-awards).

-To receive rewards for your findings, submissions must include a rule that detects the bug.
-The value of each bug will be distributed evenly.
-A bug's value is equal to VALUE * 0.9^FINDERS.
-High severity bugs have a value of 4 and medium severity bugs have a value of 1.
 Low, Informational, and Gas findings may be submitted but will not be considered for the reward.
 Severity will be determined by Certora using [Code4rena criteria](https://code4rena.com/judging-criteria/).
+Bug submissions require details such as impact, exploit scenario, mitigation and CVL property violated to be eligible for rewards.
+In the case that no high or medium findings, the coverage pool will be increased to 90%.

 ## Setup

-* [Import](https://github.com/new/import) the [public repository]() as a private repo and give access to teryanarmen.
+* [Import](https://github.com/new/import) this repository as a private repo and give access to teryanarmen and nd-certora.
 * Add `CERTORAKEY` as a repository secret for CI.
-Work in the `certora-contest` branch.
+Work in the `certora` branch.
+* Install the Certora Prover, instructions below.
-* Submit your work by creating a pull request from `certora-contest` to `certora` in your repo.
+* Submit your work by creating a pull request from `certora` to `main` in your repo.
 * Note the Certora Prover [docs](docs.certora.com).